 Yale University established the Center for Teaching and Learning in 2014 to support students and faculty across the campus.
 In alignment with President Peter Salovey’s goal of creating a “more unified Yale,” the new center consolidated the various teaching, tutoring, writing and technology-enabled learning programs distributed across the University.

 The Center supports effective course design and promotes evidence-based teaching methods for university instructors, including faculty and teaching fellows.
 The Center supports student learning and provides opportunities for students and postdoctoral scholars throughout the University to develop as teachers, mentors and leaders.
 Scott Strobel, Henry Ford II Professor of Molecular Biophysics and Biochemistry, was appointed by President Salovey and Provost Ben Polak to serve as Deputy Provost for Teaching and Learning.
-Jennifer Frederick serves as Executive Director of the Center for Teaching and Learning.
-Lucas Swineford serves as Executive Director of Digital Education.
+Jennifer Frederick serves as Executive Director of the Center for Teaching and Learning and Lucas Swineford serves as Executive Director of Digital Education for the Center for Teaching and Learning.

 The CTL Mission